alistairduffey/GeoCloud/_build/html/_sources/about.md

 ### Contents

+* Code examples for working with GeoMIP and CMIP data stored on the Earth System Grid (ESGF)
 * A new preprocessed archive of some common SAI simulations
 * Code examples for working with the Amazon Web Services (AWS) ARISE data store